 Previously, Miller was the Government and Media Relations Director of the Federation of Canadian Municipalities, which represents big city mayors and municipal governments across the country.

-Director of Policy and Programs
+Interim Director of Congress and Events

 Board of Directors